DataDog/terraform-provider-datadog/website/docs/r/timeboard.html.markdown

 * `stacked` - (Optional) Boolean value to determine if this is this a stacked area graph.
 Default: false (line chart).
 * `type` - (Optional) Choose how to draw the graph.
 For example: "line", "bar" or "area".
 Default: "line".
 * `style` - (Optional) Nested block to customize the graph style.
+* `conditional_format` - (Optional) Nested block to customize the graph style if certain conditions are met.
+Currently only applies to `Query Value` and `Top List` type graphs.

 ### Nested `graph` `style` block
 The nested `style` block is used specifically for styling `hostmap` graphs, and has the following structure: